What Is A Medical Badge?

 How Do I Get A Medical Badge?

-Medical Badge sign-up will begin November 3, 2014 and end April 3, 2015.
-The application form will be located here.
-Directions on how you will receive your Medical Badge will be included in this form.
+Medical Badge sign-up began November 4, 2014 and will end April 3, 2015.
+The application form is located below.
+Directions on how you will receive your Medical Badge are included in the form.